Peter Ames Carlin: Career

 Hired by The Oregonian newspaper to serve as its television columnist, Carlin moved back to Portland in late 2000.
 His years-long feud with Fox News host Bill O'Reilly became a cause celèbre among journalists and cultural commentators.
 Carlin was also an early and influential advocate for the TV series Arrested Development, Lost, The Shield and Mad Men.

 Switching to feature writing in 2008, Carlin researched and wrote a three-part series about former KOIN-TV news director Jeff Alan, revealing the executive's previous identity and years of financial fraud against the U.S. government and financial institutions.
 Published in April 2009, Carlin's stories prompted a year-long federal investigation that in April 2010 resulted in a 13-count federal indictment.
 Alan eventually pleaded guilty to Social Security fraud and was sentenced to 18 months in federal prison.

 Carlin resigned from The Oregonian in May 2011 in order to focus on writing books.
 Author Buzz Bissinger praised Carlin's ability to write clearly and movingly about music, saying "If there is anyone who writes about modern musicians better than Carlin does, I don't know who it could possibly be."
 The New York Times Book Review has reviewed three of Carlin's most recent works, biographies about Brian Wilson, Paul McCartney (review penned by singer/songwriter Suzanne Vega) and Bruce Springsteen the latter of which landed on The New York Times Hardcover Nonfiction Best Sellers list.
 His account of the life of singer/songwriter Paul Simon was released in October 2016.
-Carlin's most recent book, published in January 2021, is Sonic Boom, the history of the rise of Warner Brothers Records.
-He is currently working on a biography of the rock group R.E.M., to be published by Doubleday in 2023.
+Carlin's next book, published in January 2021, is Sonic Boom, a history of Warner Bros.
+Records.
+His biography of the rock group R.E.M. was published by Doubleday in 2024.